 Education is a Social Justice Issue

 According to our partners at LAUSD, the reason outdoor programs are transformative is due to their ability to re-direct and focus the mind.

 The natural world is therapeutic, providing a sense of peace and healing.
 It provides a place for reflection and offers a three-dimensional affirmation that everything is going to be all right.
 It provides multi-sensory education experiences that become meaningful and are more likely to transfer to long-term memory.
 Of course, this will only happen if students have access in an equitable manner.
 Despite our best efforts, growth has not kept up with demand.
 Our residential outdoor science program currently has a six-year wait list.

 A recent study from MIT and Centre for Economic Performance concluded that “drawing more low-income and minority children into science and innovation could increase their incomes – thereby reducing the persistence of inequality across generations – while stimulating growth by harnessing currently under-utilized talent.”
-The study highlighted that exposure to STEM fields, such as the experience of participating at Camp Skyhook, is a central determinant of innovation.
+The study highlighted that exposure to STEAM fields, such as the experience of participating at Camp Skyhook, is a central determinant of innovation.
 A lack of exposure limits a child’s ability to see beyond their own neighborhood – we call these individuals the “lost Einstein’s”.

 Lack of access to out-of-the-norm experiences denies a context to frame content taught at school.
 Lack of recreational and green spaces in low-income neighborhoods is a result of environmental red-lining.
 Many kids can see the mountains in the distance from their neighborhoods but never give them a thought.
 Since they have never experienced nature up close, they view it merely as background noise.